 6.27.9.2.
 The answer-back signal may only be activated automatically in conjunction with the locking and unlocking of the door(s) and/or the detection of the vehicle user in proximity to the vehicle.

 6.27.9.3.
-The answer back signal may flash and/or vary in luminous intensity and/or apparent surface.
+The lamp used for the answer-back signal may flash and/or vary in luminous intensity and/or vary in apparent surface.

 6.27.9.4.
 The duration of the optical indication of the answer-back signal shall not exceed 3 seconds.

 6.27.9.5.
 Compliance with the requirements of paragraphs 6.27.9.1. to 6.27.9.4. shall be demonstrated by the applicant, using test reports or other means of verification accepted by the Type Approval Authority.
-The information shall be indicated in the communication form."
+The information shall be indicated in item 10.9. of the communication form."

 Add a new paragraph 12.8. and related subparagraphs to read: